zx0r/elitemacx86/README.md

-# Hackintosh WiFi Debug Fix for Gigabyte X670E Aorus Master
+# Hackintosh WiFi Debug Fix for Gigabyte X670E Aorus Master(rev1.0)

 ## Overview
 This repository contains a debug fix for WiFi connectivity issues on Hackintosh systems using the Gigabyte X670E Aorus Master motherboard with the Intel AX610 WiFi card.